kajackdfw/eeu_components/README.md

 ## Fixme / Todos

- 0. Set the option selected for laravel-double-select when the id value is initially provided.
  0. Combine larapoly-dec-to-frac-ro code into a single larapoly-dec-to-frac with a ro=true param.
  0. Clean up responsive form style support ( inline or non-inline style )

 ## Updates

+ 0. 10/09/2015 | Option pre-selected for laravel-double-select when the id value is initially provided. ( 615 Lines )
- 10. 10/08/2015 | Created a demo page for web component issue 182
+ 0. 10/08/2015 | Created a demo page for web component issue 182
  9. 10/07/2015 | Made larapoly-double-select 100% dynamic. ( 580 lines in larapoly.html )
  8. 10/06/2015 | Removed all inline style code.
  7. 10/04/2015 | New larapoly-double-select web component
- 6. 9/27/2015 | new Laravel dedicated fork at https://github.com/kajackdfw/larapoly
+ 6. 9/27/2015 | new Laravel dedicated fork at https://github.com/larapoly/larapoly
  5. 9/20/2015 | eeu_blade_bootstrap.html will be forked to a new Laravel only repo.
  4. 9/18/2015 | Enhanced error messages for eeu-string. eeu-string-inline needs more error red css.
  3. 9/13/2015 | Had an excellent proof of concept test in my Laravel site with Polymer